statechannels/statechannels/packages/client-api-schema/temp/client-api-schema.api.md

     token: Address;
 }

-// Warning: (ae-forgotten-export) The symbol "JsonRpcRequest" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export type ApproveBudgetAndFundRequest = JsonRpcRequest<'ApproveBudgetAndFund', ApproveBudgetAndFundParams>;

-// Warning: (ae-forgotten-export) The symbol "JsonRpcResponse" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export type ApproveBudgetAndFundResponse = JsonRpcResponse<DomainBudget>;

-// Warning: (ae-forgotten-export) The symbol "JsonRpcNotification" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
 export type BudgetUpdatedNotification = JsonRpcNotification<'BudgetUpdated', DomainBudget>;